hitnik/hazard_feed/README.md

 5. Define django_rq settings

 6. Start rqworker and rqscheduler

+7. For websocket works add channels redis and configure it as channels documentation

 7. Run `python manage.py migrate` to create the azard_feed models.